-This is the policy the College will follow to implement employment actions in specifically defined situations when required as a result of: (A) a bona fide financial emergency, (B) discontinuation of one or more college academic programs, and/or (C) the restructuring or closure of college offices or functions.
+This is the policy Santa Fe Community College (SFCC or College) will follow to implement employment actions in specifically defined situations when required as a result of: A) a bona fide financial emergency, B) discontinuation of one or more college academic programs, and/or C) the restructuring or closure of College offices or functions.
 Actions under this policy will be made in compliance with all federal and state laws and in compliance with the accreditation requirements of the Higher Learning Commission and/or specific program accreditation requirements.
-This Policy does not constitute a contract, either express or implied, between the college and its employees.
+This policy does not constitute a contract, either express or implied, between the College and its employees.

 Scope and Applicability

 This policy applies to all SFCC employees in circumstances in which the College through its Governing Board has determined that a bona fide financial emergency exists, has decided to discontinue a program, or has decided that an office or function must be restructured or closed.

 This policy defines the parameters around which employment actions required by emergency fiscal exigency, program discontinuance, re-structuring and reduction in force apply.
 It lays out the process for re-employment and for reduction-in-force.